schonken/DataScienceCleanDataProject/CODEBOOK.md

 Codebook for Tidy Datasets
 ===

 The Human Activity Recognition Using Smartphones Dataset (Version 1.0) is distributed over multiple files split between "train" and "test" data.
-This project endeavours to create two summurised tidy datasets:
+This project endeavours to create two summarised tidy datasets:

 - A summary per measurement
     - Data Frame = summaryMeasurement